miquella/vaulted/README.md

 able to keep track of any of them!

-`vaulted` allows you to create vaults of related secrets and then spawn environments with these secrets.
+`vaulted` allows you to create vaults of related secrets and then spawn sessions with these secrets.
 Vaults can contain secure environment variables, AWS credentials, or SSH keys (RSA, DSA, & ECDSA).

 `vaulted` also attempts to insulate spawned environments from other environments on the system.
-Temporary AWS credentials are created for each spawned environment as well as a new SSH agent.
-The SSH agent still allows access keys in the parent environment's SSH agent, but any keys added inside the environment are only available in the spawned environment.
+Temporary AWS credentials are created for each session as well as a new SSH agent.
+The SSH agent still allows access keys in the parent environment's SSH agent, but any keys added inside the spawned environment are only available in the that environment.

 Installation
 ------------